uezekiel-mufin/microverse_portfolio/README.md

 - LinkedIn: <a href='https://www.linkedin.com/in/ezekiel-udiomuno-b14539150/'>LinkedIn</a>

 # 🛸 Future Features

 - Contact Section
 - Footer Section

 # 🙏 Acknowledgement

 I would like to thank Microverse for giving us this task to build our portfolio using template and designs provided by them.

+# 📝 License

+- This project is MIT licensed.